MD-Junayed000/HybridQA-DataBench-BERT/README.md

 ---

 ## *Acknowledgments*
-We thank the *SemEval 2024 Task 8 organizers* for providing the dataset and defining this challenge.
+We thank the **SemEval 2024 Task 8 organizers** for providing the dataset and defining this challenge.Their work has contributed significantly to advancing question answering on structured data.

 ---